consensus-shipyard/scaling-filecoin/content/pages/index.md

     label: ''
     headline: Scaling Filecoin
     subhead: >-
-      Interplanetary consensus is the next frontier in blockchain scalability, unlocking unmatched capacity and enabling new use cases.
+      IPC is the next frontier in blockchain scalability, unlocking unmatched capacity and enabling new use cases.
     body: ''
     _template: feature